ArminJo/ServoEasing/README.md

 The pin number parameter of the attach function determines the **port number of the PCA9685** and can be in the range from 0 to 15.

 Be aware that the PCA9685 expander is **reset** at the first `attach()` and **initialized** at every further `attach()`.<br/>
+If you have a PCA9685 expander using external clock input, you must call `PCA9685InitWithExternalClock(uint32_t aExternalClockFrequencyHertz)` once after the last attach() for this PCA9685 expander.
+It does not matter which servo of the PCA9685 expander is used as object for this call.

 To control simultaneously servos with the Arduino Servo library i.e. servos which are directly connected to the Arduino board, activate the line `#define USE_SERVO_LIB`.<br/>
 In this case you should attach the expander servos first in order to initialize the expander board correctly.
 And as long as no servo using the Arduino Servo library is attached, the expander servos will not move,